An unique embedded 3D immersive telepresence over the web solution based on the UV4L framework with the following features is now ready:

 It’s quite easy to try this out by yourself as does not require any special configuration.
 Please refer to the installation page for the instructions.

 A new release of UV4L is out with a new “tiny” feature.
 You can now capture and record the audio/video live stream from the remote peer (e.g. a Raspberry Pi) into a standard webm container, that you can play back later or save to disk.
-All this can be done from within the web page in your browser.
+All this can be done from within your browser at the usual /stream/webrtc web page (there’s a start/stop recording button right below the video box).
 As usual, this does not require any additional plug-in.
 With regard to the Raspberry Pi this means that you can easily record Full HD audio/videos at 30fps.

 For Raspberry Pi: screen and audio sharing with the browser.
 It will be possible to fully control the screen (by screen we mean whatever you would see on a HDMI display directly attached to the Rpi, not just the desktop) from any browser (with no additional plug-in) from a smartphone, PC or tablet, etc… with mouse and keyboard.
 This solution can completely replace RealVNC.